Bernina International: 1890s to 1910s: Karl Friedrich Gegauf and the invention of the hemstitch sewing machine

-1926–1947: Fritz Gegauf and the development of the first Bernina household sewing machine
+1920s to 1940s: Fritz Gegauf and the development of the first Bernina household sewing machine

-In 1919, Fritz Gegauf, one of Karl's sons, together with his father, filed a patent application for the "Wotan" hemstitch sewing machine, which became another international success for the company, which changed its name to "Fritz Gegauf".
+In 1919, Fritz Gegauf (1893–1980), one of Karl's sons, together with his father, filed a patent application for the "Wotan" hemstitch sewing machine, which became another international success for the company, which changed its name to "Fritz Gegauf".
 After being in Paris selling the company's tin openers, which had no market in Switzerland, he returned to his home town.
 His brother Gustav and he took control of the factory after their father's death in 1926.
 During the Great Depression, Fritz Gegauf joined forces with the embroidery factory, Brütsch & Sohn in St. Gallen, which was also operating in the red.
 By the end of 1932, they had developed the company's first household sewing machine, which they named Bernina.
 The Bernina was soon being produced as furniture-cum-sewing-machine, which required the building of a new, attached furniture factory in Steckborn.
 As of October 26, 1937, a total of 20,000 machines had left the factory in Steckborn.
-In 1937, he introduced the first Bernina zigzag machine and in 1945 the world's first portable zigzag machine on the market.
+In 1938, the company introduced the first Bernina zigzag machine, and in 1945, the world's first portable zigzag machine with a free arm on the market.
 In 1947, Gustav Gegauf left the company.
 By mid-1963, one million Bernina zigzag sewing machines had been manufactured in Steckborn.
 Since then, the company has commonly been called Bernina, although, since 1947, its official name has been "Fritz Gegauf Aktiengesellschaft, Bernina Nähmaschinenfabrik".

-1959–1988: Odette Gegauf-Ueltschi and the fully automatic sewing machine
+1950s to 1988: Odette Gegauf-Ueltschi and the fully automatic sewing machine

-Since 1959, Odette Ueltschi, Fritz Gegauf's daughter, took the lead role at Bernina.
-She took over the management after the death of her brother in 1965.
+In 1959, Odette Ueltschi (1921–1992), Fritz Gegauf's daughter, became involved in the company, and took over the management of Bernina after the death of her brother in 1965.
 In 1963, the first Bernina sewing machine with a patented knee-activated presser foot lifter, the 730, appeared on the market.
 From 1963 onwards, the subsequent model, the 730, was produced, and in the same year, the millionth Bernina sewing machine was manufactured.
 The top-seller of all the models was the 830 class, which came into production in 1971 and continued until 1981.
 In 1981, the company took a further step in the development of household sewing machines.
 The 930 model was the first machine with a stretch-stitch function.
 It was followed by the 1130, the first fully automated sewing machine, launched in 1986.
 The enduring mark which Odette Gegauf-Ueltschi left on the company is reflected in the name of the bernette sewing machine line, formed by a combination of the first half of the brand name and the second half of her given name.